 Moment No 22

-For many a Indian fan, March 23, 2003 will be unforgettable (not in a good way) for the first overs in each of the two innings at the World Cup final hurt the Indians.
+For many a Indian fan, March 23, 2003 will be unforgettable (not in a good way) for the first overs in each of the two innings at the World Cup final inflicted great pain.

 First up, when Sourav Ganguly asked Australia to have the first use of the pitch and put scoreboard pressure on India, (why, Dada?), Zaheer Khan bowled an over from hell.